womenwhocode-renotahoe/coder_maker_workshop/mentor_tips.md

 To use the images, type the name on the images after the URL to display it, then right click and Save As to the tempbug folder.
 Be sure to include the following Google Fonts API in header of HTML document, \<link href="http://fonts.googleapis.com/css?family=Alfa+Slab+One|Permanent+Marker|Nova+Mono|Monoton|Press+Start+2P|Bowlby+One+SC|Cedarville+Cursive" rel="stylesheet" type="text/css"\> if sample styles fonts are used.

 ## Example Tempbug Website
 An example website based on the handout materials can be found at (http://workshop.womenwhocoderenotahoe.com) and the code for this example site has been uploaded to the website folder on this repo.
+There are 5 tempbugs (Pinoccio Scouts) in various locations near the venue and each participant will be given a card holding information required to access the sensor readings from one of these tempbugs.

 ## FTP Instructions
 At checkin, each coding participant will be given a card with credentials (FTP address, FTP username, FTP password) for their own personal website for use at this workshop and one month beyond.